 Incident Command System Training

-Check below to find out specifics for each of these training opportunities:
+Check below to find out more about these specific trainings:

 - ICS 100 HE – Introduction to the Incident Command System for Higher Education ICS 100 for Higher Education introduces the Incident Command System and provides the foundation for higher level ICS training.
 This course describes the history, features, principles, and organizational structure of ICS.
 Additionally, it explains the relationship between ICS and the National Incident Management System (NIMS).